Your car used to be sacred. It used to be yours.

 Getting a cover for the inside of my car was such a great idea!

-When you are taking them out for a walk in the local park, or wooded area, you are going to get mud all over the wheels of the stroller.
+When you are taking them out for a walk in the local park or wooded area, you will get mud all over the stroller’s wheels.

-When you get back to the car, you will give it a bit of a clear, but to get every single bit of mud off every time, is a challenge.
+When you get back to the car, you will give it a bit of a clear, but getting every bit of mud off every time, is a challenge.

 Get liner to protect the inside of your car for the stroller to go on.
 Save yourself and the car from getting too messy!

-Every so often you can pull out the cover and give it a wash.
+Every so often, you can pull out the cover and wash it.
 For an easier life, it is a sound investment!

 The safest position for a baby to ride in is rear facing.